lcaballero/XplorJavaDB/readme.md

 __Step 2__

-Using the list of scripts found in the above file; query the DB to see which version it is via a version history table.
-Apply to the DB those scripts which cause it to arrive at a 'target version' like so:
+The library will query the DB to determine the DB's current version via a version history table.
+After that it applies the list of scripts found in the above file to the DB which cause it to arrive at a 'target version'.

+The code using the library to migrate the DB:

 ```java
     Databases dbs = new XmlIO().read("sql/db-versions.xml", Databases.class);